dmpop/girasole/README.md

 - php-exif library
 - Git (optional)

-The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed information on using Memories.
+The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed information on using Girasole.
 Get your copy at [Google Play Store](https://play.google.com/store/books/details/Dmitri_Popov_Linux_Photography?id=cO70CwAAQBAJ) or [Gumroad](https://gumroad.com/l/linux-photography).

 <img src="https://tokyoma.de/bookcovers/linux-photography.jpg" title="Linux Photography book" width="200"/>

 ## Problems?

-Please report bugs and issues in the [Issues](https://github.com/dmpop/memories/issues) section.
+Please report bugs and issues in the [Issues](https://github.com/dmpop/girasole/issues) section.

 ## Contribute

-If you've found a bug or have a suggestion for improvement, open an issue in the [Issues](https://github.com/dmpop/memories/issues) section.
+If you've found a bug or have a suggestion for improvement, open an issue in the [Issues](https://github.com/dmpop/girasole/issues) section.

 To add a new feature or fix issues yourself, follow the following steps.